DnD-Montreal/session-tome/README.md

 </p>

 # SessionTome
 A web application for managing Dungeons and Dragons Adventurer's League Characters.
-Featuring player rating, and magic item trading systems!
+Featuring player rating and magic item trading systems!

 This Project is built as a React front end SPA and communicates with Laravel via InertiaJS.

-Session Tome was built for and in collaboration with [DnD MTL](dndmtl.com)
+Session Tome was built for and in collaboration with [DnD MTL](dndmtl.com).

 ## Purpose
-This Project was created in part to satisfy the requirements of SOEN 490: Capstone Software Engineering Design Project @ Concordia University
+This Project was created in part to satisfy the requirements of SOEN 490: Capstone Software Engineering Design Project @ Concordia University.

 ## Installation
 For more in-depth development environment set-up & application installation instructions, see the [Wiki entry about Development Environments](https://github.com/DnD-Montreal/session-tome/wiki/Development-Environment).

 ### Quick Start
 To run this project locally, all you truly need is Docker.
-Though to develop locally, it's helpful to install PHP8.0, Composer, and Node14 + Yarn
+Though to develop locally, it's helpful to install PHP8.0, Composer, and Node14 + Yarn.

 #### Without Local Dependencies Installed
 If you are not running this application to develop locally, then you can simply leverage the docker containers and docker compose to run the required commands.